Post

 For me personally, it was interesting to analyze these cities as urban environments I’ve lived in.
 For example, the latter map resembles probable cycling routes throughout the city of Helsinki, whereas the first displays routes by car.
 The results definitely are interesting and they somewhat reflect my personal experiences on moving around in Helsinki.

-The original analysis was built on randomness, on an idea where we locate randomly 1000 origin and destination locations within the city and we calculate the most probable route a car driver or a cyclist would take on the basis of speed limits and cycling infrastructure, among other factors.
-This definitely shows how cities are structured.
-Nevertheless, I wanted to reduce the randomness by adding probability via data on population and urban amenities such as shops and other places.
+The original analysis was built on randomness: locate 1000 origins and destinations within the city and calculate the routes a car driver or cyclist would probably take based on speed limits, cycling infrastructure, and similar factors.
+That already shows something about urban structure.
+Still, I wanted to reduce the randomness a bit by adding weights from population and urban amenities such as shops and schools.
+Helsinki - population count versus destinations count.

 Above, you can see how the population is distributed into different places within the city as well as what are the “hot spots” of shops and amenities.
 So, as I wanted to include the urban departure and destination sites in the analysis and reduce the randomness, I added to the analysis the clusters of population and possible urban destinations, such as amenities (e.g. schools) and shops (e.g. supermarkets).